Read this article to learn about how to use castor oil internally, the right dosage and side effects associated with it.

 Why Might Someone Recommend Ingesting Castor Oil?

 The primary reason someone may recommend ingesting castor oil is to invoke rapid amounts of weight loss.
-There are many individuals who believe that it’s healthy to use castor oil for internal use due to its natural laxative properties.
+There are many individuals who believe one major castor oil internal benefits is that it’s healthy to use, thanks to its natural laxative properties.

 You can purchase laxatives over the counter, so it must be even better to consume this all-natural product, right?